plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 :hibiscus: Fitch, W. M., and E. Margoliash.
 1967.
 Science 155:279-284.

 :hibiscus: Fitch, W. 1971.
 Toward Defining the Course of Evolution: Minimum Change for a Specific Tree Topology.
 Systematic Zoology 20:406-416.

+:hibiscus: Gaut, B. S., and P. O. Lewis.
+1995.
+[Success of maximum likelihood phylogeny inference in the four-taxon case.](https://doi.org/10.1093/oxfordjournals.molbev.a040183) Molecular Biology and Evolution 12(1):152-162.

 Goldman, N., and Z. Yang.
 1994.
 A codon-based model of nucleotide substitution for protein-coding DNA sequences.
 Molecular Biology and Evolution, 11, 725-736.
 (Goldman-Yang codon model)